jnavno/vibration_detection/README.md

 ---

 #### Overview
-This project implements an accelerometer-based system to detect specific vibrations in trees, a phenomenon indicating potential threats to trees due to external mechanical forces, such as logging.
+This project implements FFT (Fourier Transform) analysis using an accelerometer to detect specific vibrations ocurring on trees.
+Cattering only to patterns that coud indicate continuous sharp spikes, like a machete, or slightly lower-frecuency vibrations like a chainsaw or a handsaw.
+The systems evaluates to indicate potential threats to trees and sends an alarm accordingly.
+The device is able to detect threads with minimal power consumption compared to strategies such as sound analysis.
 It utilizes an ESP32 S3 microcontroller, Adafruit MPU6050 accelerometer, and SPIFFS filesystem for data storage.

 ---